chef/chef-web-docs/chef_master/source/resource_ruby_block.rst

 Syntax
 =====================================================
 A **ruby_block** resource block executes a block of arbitrary Ruby code.
-For example, to reload the client.rb file during the Chef Infra Client run:
+For example, to reload the client.rb file during a Chef Infra Client run:

 .. code-block:: ruby